 Mike Cerchiaro heads FIA’s Investment Management Team (“IMT”).
 The IMT is responsible for the ongoing investment management of over 2.3 million forestland acres across the Americas.
 With its global footprint, the IMT focuses on analytics, data and active management to achieve operational excellence and unlock value across the full spectrum of forestland’s sustainable investment components.
 Mike’s nearly quarter century in forestry has spanned activity in academia, operations, logistics management, transactions and international investments.
-Mike joined FIA in 2004 and serves on FIA’s Board of Directors in addition to FIA’s Executive, Investment, Risk Management and Stewardship Committees.
+Mike joined FIA in 2004 and serves on FIA’s Board of Directors in addition to FIA’s Executive, Investment, Risk Management and ESG Committees.

 In previous roles at FIA, Mike led all aspects of FIA’s international forestland investment program, developing FIA’s international capabilities.
 Prior to his international efforts, he started up and was the Manager of Broad Arrow Timber Company, a subsidiary company charged with the logging and delivery of 1.6 million tons of timber products on an annual basis to various facilities in the U.S. South.
 He also served as a Regional Investment Forester responsible for timber and alternative land use management on approximately 245,000 acres in Georgia and Florida.
 Prior to joining FIA, he was employed by Rayonier Inc. in Fernandina Beach, Florida as a Research Forester with focus on operationally minded silvicultural research.

 What is your business philosophy?